Red Springs Red Robins

 The Red Springs Red Robins were a minor league baseball team based in Red Springs, North Carolina.
-From 1947 to 1950, the Red Springs Red Robins played exclusively as members of the Class D level Tobacco State League, hosting home games at Robbins Park.
-The Red Robins were a minor league affiliate of the Philadelphia Athletics from 1947 to 1950.
+From 1947 to 1950, the Red Springs Red Robins played exclusively as members of the Class D level Tobacco State League, winning league championships in 1948 and 1949.
+The Red Robins were a minor league affiliate of the Philadelphia Athletics for their duration.
 The 1969 Red Springs Twins succeeded the Red Robins, playing as members of the Class A level Carolina League.

 History

 Red Springs, North Carolina first hosted minor league play in 1947.
 The Red Springs Red Robins began play as members of the eight–team Class D level Tobacco State League as a minor league affiliate of the Philadelphia Athletics.
 The Clinton Blues, Dunn-Erwin Twins, Lumberton Cubs, Sanford Spinners, Smithfield-Selma Leafs, Warsaw Red Sox and Wilmington Pirates joined Red Springs in league play.

 The Red Springs minor league franchise was formed in 1947.
-The league expanded from six to eight teams, adding the Lumberton Cubs and Red Springs as new members for the 1947 season.
+The Tobacco State League expanded from six to eight teams, adding the Lumberton Cubs and Red Springs as new members for the 1947 season.
 It was reported the president of the franchise was Connie Mack, with Arthur Ehlers serving as vice-president and business manager Tom Cope.

 The Red Springs Red Robins' opening game was held on the road at the Lumberton Cubs on April 24, 1947.
 It was noted the Fairmont and Lumberton High School bands performed, as Reverend R.L.
 Alexander served as master of ceremonies.
 Lumberton Mayor “Rom” A. Hedgpeth addressed the 3,000 fans in attendance before the game.
 Red Springs then defeated Lumberton 14–3 in the opening game.

-In their first season of play, the 1947 Red Springs Red Robins finished in 7th place.
+In their first season of play, the 1947 Red Springs Red Robins finished in seventh place.
 Playing in the eight–team league, Red Springs ended the regular season with a 47–78 record, playing under manager Red Norris, who would manage the team for three seasons, winning two championships.
-Red Springs finished the 1947 season 39.0 games behind the 1st place Sanford Spinners in the final regular season standings.
+Red Springs finished the 1947 season 39.0 games behind the first place Sanford Spinners in the final regular season standings.
 The Red Springs Red Robins did not qualify for the playoffs in 1947, but proceeded to win league championships in 1948 and 1949.